harborretail/chadburn/README.md

 docker run chadburn-test
 ```

-or you can start up python-dbusmock on your own and kick off the tests with `npm run test`.
+or you can start up python-dbusmock on your own and kick off the tests with `npm run test`

 In order to run the tests this way you'll need ModemManager and NetworkManager to be disabled before starting python-dbusmock, the dbus daemon won't allow the mock service to override a service that's already been registered.